epinter/tqrespec/README.md

 #### ***Saving and backup***

 After you finish, you can click on Save.
 At this moment, TQRespec will make a backup of the file "Player.chr" inside a .zip in the folder "Titan Quest - Immortal Throne/SaveData/TQRespec Backup".
 The file "Player.chr" is where the games saves everything about the character, except the progress, transfer area and storage.

+#### ***Multi-language support***

+All the languages available in-game are supported.
+Some interface strings can't be reused, so you will see some strings in your language and others in english if nobody contributed with a translation for your language.
+See [Translators](#translators) for a list of languages.

 ## ***Project and source code***